-One can furthermore investigate which contribution of the total cross-section stems from the diagram with an $s$ -channel Higgs-like particle, given by diagram (d) in figure 5.
-We show the percentage in colour coding of this contribution with respect to the total cross-section in figure 6 for a smaller subset of randomly chosen scan points.
+One can furthermore investigate which contribution of the total cross-section stems from the diagram with an $s$ -channel Higgs-like particle, given by diagram (d) in Fig. 5.
+We show the percentage in colour coding of this contribution with respect to the total cross-section in Fig. 6 for a smaller subset of randomly chosen scan points.
 The contributions from $s$ -channel diagrams are dominating for larger values of $\bar{\lambda}{345}$ .

 As we later plan to compare with results achievable at a centre-of-mass energy of 3 TeV, we already comment on this setup here.
-Indeed, a similar investigation for a centre-of-mass energy of 3 TeV gives results similar to those shown in table 4; we find the above diagrams to be dominant, with large cancellations between contributions governed by electroweak gauge couplings, as well as a proportionality of diagram (d) contributions to $\bar{\lambda}{345}$ .
+Indeed, a similar investigation for a centre-of-mass energy of 3 TeV gives results similar to those shown in Table 4; we find the above diagrams to be dominant, with large cancellations between contributions governed by electroweak gauge couplings, as well as a proportionality of diagram (d) contributions to $\bar{\lambda}{345}$ .
 However, the total cross-sections are reduced by about one order of magnitude.

 We can also check the impact of different masses with a similar value for $\bar{\lambda}{345}$ .
 BP1 and BP11 have a similarly large value for this coupling, but different masses $M_A$ .
-A calculation of the $s$ -channel contribution alone at 10 TeV reveals that an increase from $M_A \sim 620$ GeV to $\sim 940$ GeV leads to a decrease of the $\mu^+ \mu^- \rightarrow \nu\mu \bar{\nu}\mu A A$ cross-section (before cuts) by roughly a factor 4.4.
+A calculation of the $s$ -channel contribution alone at 10 TeV reveals that an increase from